Hotmoka/hotmoka/tutorial/Takamaka.md

         .runViewInstanceMethodCallTransaction(new InstanceMethodCallTransactionRequest
           (Signer.onBehalfOfManifest(), // an object that signs with the payer's private key manifest, // payer
-          ZERO, // nonce: irrevant for calls to a @View method BigInteger.valueOf(10_000), // gas limit
+          ZERO, // nonce: irrelevant for calls to a @View method "test", // chain identifier: irrelevant for calls to a @View method BigInteger.valueOf(10_000), // gas limit
           ZERO, // gas price
           takamakaCode, // class path for the execution of the transaction